 A relatively large number of people in Brandywine telecommute to their jobs.
 Overall, about 25.68% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Brandywine citizens is very high relative to the national average among all cities (21.84%): 38.82% of adults in Brandywine have a bachelor's degree or even advanced degree.
+The citizens of Brandywine are very well educated compared to the average community in the nation: 38.82% of adults in Brandywine have a bachelor's degree or even advanced degree.

 The per capita income in Brandywine in 2022 was $62,060, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $248,240 for a family of four.